Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Methods

 \subsection{Kinetic Modeling of Cardiac $^{18}$F-FDG PET Data}

-Image-derived time activity curves (TACs) of different regions of interest (ROI) were extracted from the left ventricle (LV) cavity, right ventricle (RV) cavity, and myocardium, denoted by $C_{LV} (t)$, $C_{RV} (t)$, and $C_T (t)$, respectively.
-Based on the analysis in our previous work \cite{Zuo2020}, a two-tissue compartmental model was used to model the one-hour dynamic FDG-PET data:
+{An ellipsoidal region of interest (ROI) was manually placed in the left ventricle (LV) to extract an image-derived input function $C_\idif(t)$.
+An additional 17 ROIs were placed within the 17 segments of myocardium according to the AHA-17 standard \cite{Cerqueira2002}.
+These segment ROIs were combined into a global myocardial ROI and used to extract a global myocardial TAC $C_T (t)$ using ROI mean.
+Due to high noise of the dynamic data in individual segments, the analysis of this study was focused on global myocardial quantification.} Based on the analysis in our previous work \cite{Zuo2020}, a reversible two-tissue compartmental model \cite{Carson2005} was used to model the one-hour dynamic FDG-PET data:

-where $C_f(t)$ is the activity concentration of free FDG and $C_m(t)$ denotes the activity concentration of metabolized tracer in the myocardium tissue space. $K_1$ is the tracer delivery rate from the blood space to the tissue space with the unit mL/min/g, assuming the density of myocardium is 1 g/mL; $k_2$ (/min) is the rate constant of tracer exiting the tissue space; $k_3$ (/min) is phosphorylation rate; $k_4$ (/min) is the dephosphorylation rate.
-With $v_{L}$ and $v_{R}$ denoting the fractional blood volumes attributed from the LV and RV, the total activity that is measured by PET is described by
+where $C_p(t)$ is the FDG concentration in the plasma, $C_1(t)$ is the concentration of free FDG and $C_2(t)$ denotes the activity concentration of metabolized tracer in the myocardium tissue space. $K_1$ is the tracer delivery rate from the blood space to the tissue space with the unit \txtc{mL/min/cm$^3$\cite{Innis2007}}; $k_2$ (/min) is the rate constant of tracer exiting the tissue space; $k_3$ (/min) is phosphorylation rate; $k_4$ (/min) is the dephosphorylation rate. {With $v_{b}$ denoting the fractional blood volume and $C_{wb}(t)$ denoting the activity in the whole blood}, the total activity that is measured by PET is described by

-There is a total of six unknown parameters ($v_{LV}$, $v_{RV}$, $K_1$, $k_2$, $k_3$, $k_4$) in the model.
-It is therefore referred to as the ``2T6P" model in our work \cite{Zuo2020}.
+The unknown kinetic parameters ($v_{b}$, $K_1$, $k_2$, $k_3$, $k_4$) were estimated using nonlinear least-square curve fitting.
+Their initial values were set to (0.1,0.1,0.1,0.1,0.001).
+The lower bounds were zero and the upper bounds were set to (1.0,2.0,2.0,1.0,0.1) \cite{Zuo2020}.

-In addition to the aforementioned 2T6P model, we also studied two simplified models: (1) 2T5P model: the 2T6P model with $k_4$=0, and (2) 1T4P model: the one-tissue (1T) model which is equivalent to the 2T6P model with both $k_3$ and $k_4$ set at 0.
-Our previous study \cite{Zuo2020} showed that these models are respectively required for modeling the dynamic FDG-PET data of different scan durations.
-For each model, the unknown kinetic parameters were estimated using nonlinear least-square curve fitting, see \cite{Zuo2020} for more details.
+\txtc{In theory the IDIF represents the activity in the whole blood, i.e., $C_\idif(t)=C_{wb}(t)$.
+The plasma input function $C_{p}(t)$ is related to $C_{wb}(t)$ following the model \beq C_{p}(t)=\pbr(t) \cdot C_{wb}(t), \eeq where $\pbr(t)$ denotes the plasma-to-blood ratio (PBR) function.
+In this work, we first used $\pbr(t)=1$ by assuming the difference between $C_{p}(t)$ and $C_{wb}(t)$ is small \cite{Gambhir1989}.
+Unless specified otherwise, the main results of this paper were obtained with $\pbr(t)=1$.
+In addition, we investigated the effect of PBR correction using a recent nonlinear model \cite{Naganawa2020}, \beq \pbr(t)= 1/[0.97-0.06\exp(-0.085t)]. \eeq }